the-events-calendar/events-gutenberg/readme.md

 #### 0.3.1-alpha - TBD

+* Fix - Make sure Classic Editor migration treats correctly Events with Tickets
 * Fix - Error when multi day toggle component was not functional
 * Fix - Prevent reset of times when set for an event from time pickers
 * Fix - Sync UI of datetime block and human readable input so any changes on any is reflected on the other
 * Fix - Make sure `meta` types matches before send into the request for `Tickets` block